drovani/drovani.github.io/_posts/2016/2016-09-16-User-Can-Create-New-Patron.md

 ### <sup>***</sup>"Patron"

-A patron, this early in development, is an abstract representation of what should be created - it does not care about persistance or structure.
+A patron, this early in development, is an abstract representation of what should be created - it does not care about persistence or structure.

 ```csharp
 using System.ComponentModel;